 Stanley is a very small town located in the state of North Carolina.
 With a population of 3,685 people and four constituent neighborhoods, Stanley is the 218th largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stanley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Stanley is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Stanley who work in office and administrative support (15.53%), sales jobs (12.81%), and business and financial occupations (7.36%).
+Stanley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Stanley is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Stanley who work in office and administrative support (14.97%), sales jobs (11.21%), and business and financial occupations (7.24%).

 Also of interest is that Stanley has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Stanley does not have a public transit system used by locals to get to and from work.
+Stanley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Stanley in 2010 was $23,408, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $93,632 for a family of four.
+The per capita income in Stanley in 2010 was $22,757, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $91,028 for a family of four.
 However, Stanley contains both very wealthy and poor people as well.

 The people who call Stanley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stanley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stanley include Irish, English, Scottish, and Scots-Irish.
+Important ancestries of people in Stanley include German, English, Scots-Irish, and Scottish.

 The most common language spoken in Stanley is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and Japanese.